Last Updated on

 At the heart of Shaw’s accusation is whether:

 - Professor Seligman collaborated with two interrogation consultants contracted by the CIA; James Mitchell and Bruce Jessen, and if there was any collaboration

 - Whether Professor Seligman instructed them in how his ‘Learned Helplessness’ model could enhance interrogation or torture techniques.

 Let’s be very clear.

-On one hand Professor Seligman agrees he delivered professional lectures and attended gatherings for the military in which his well-documented theory of Learned Helplessness was presented.
+Professor Seligman agrees he delivered professional lectures and attended gatherings for the military, in which his well-documented theory of Learned Helplessness was presented.

 Shaw, however, insists otherwise.
-She states, ad nauseam, there were gatherings involving the above parties (readily conceded) and then distorts Professor Seligman’s involvement by quoting, very selectively, from the Hoffman report.
+She states that there were gatherings involving the above parties (readily conceded) and then distorts Professor Seligman’s involvement by quoting, very selectively, from the Hoffman report.